 Dramatically improve efficiency

-One of the first things you’ll notice with AI is how it automates the manual, time-sucking tasks that drain your team’s energy.
+One of the first things you’ll notice with AI is how it automates the manual, time-consuming tasks that drain your team's energy.
 This includes things like categorizing, prioritizing, and routing tickets.
 Instead of a support agent having to read every single ticket to figure out where it needs to go, AI can scan the content and send it to the right person or group in an instant.

 This has a huge effect on Level 1 (L1) support.
 Common problems like password resets, software access requests, or simple "how-to" questions can be handled entirely by an AI agent without a human ever touching them.
 The result?
 A much smaller ticket backlog and a more focused IT team.